 The stigma in your customer data

-Marketing being a perfect example to driving these sales and promotions over the festive period must understand that although splitting their annual budgets and running rather extensive campaigns quarter to quarter, it’s common to see the highest spend leading up to Q4 to help maximise those profits leading up and during the festive season.
+Marketing is a perfect example of driving these sales and promotions over the festive period must understand that although splitting their annual budgets and running rather extensive campaigns quarter to quarter, it’s common to see the highest spending leading up to Q4 to help maximise those profits leading up and during the festive season.

-What we see as a stigma that tends to hold retailers back from obtaining higher sales growth is customer data they are working with.
-Generally having “fragmented” data as a common mishap.
-Which in turn can make these prolonged campaigns in the second half of the year less effective as they should be.
+What we see as a stigma that tends to hold retailers back from obtaining higher sales growth is the customer data they are working with.
+Generally having “fragmented” data is a common mishap.
+Which in turn can make these prolonged campaigns in the second half of the year less effective than they should be.
 This can be something to consider when giants like amazon are accounting for as much as 54.9% in sales during this period.

 Retailers first must understand where their customers are interacting and engaging, which tends to widen over a selection of channels.
 These include website and online stores, apps, social media, customer service and technical departments right down to the actual physical brick and motor stores.